-Clinical characteristics of the included and excluded patients are shown in Supplementary Tables 1 and 2.
-There were no significant differences in the results of cognitive function tests at the baseline between the included and excluded patients.
-In the present study, the mean age was 83.2 ± 4.5 years old, and 80% were female.
-On the basis of a cut-off of <24 points of MMSE, 5 patients (33.3%) were considered cognitively impaired, whereas no patients were diagnosed as having dementia that required the treatment with acetylcholine esterase inhibitors.
-No patients had luminal narrowing > 25% in the carotid arteries, although we did not evaluate the status of the posterior artery.
+Clinical characteristics of the included and excluded patients are shown in Supplementary Table 1 and Supplementary Table 2.
+There were no significant differences in the results of cognitive function tests at baseline between the included and excluded patients.
+In the present study, the mean age was 83.2 ± 4.5 years, and 80% were female.
+On the basis of a cut-off of <24 points for MMSE, five patients (33.3%) were considered cognitively impaired, whereas no patients were diagnosed as having dementia that required treatment with acetylcholine esterase inhibitors.
+No patients had luminal narrowing >25% in the carotid arteries, although we did not evaluate the status of the posterior artery.